Code changes

 4. Cyclist positioning on the road — Rules 72 and 66

 Cyclists are now explicitly advised (Rule 72) to ride in the centre of their lane on quiet roads, slow-moving traffic and at junctions.
 On busier roads with faster traffic, Rule 72 says cyclists should allow drivers to overtake where safe to do so while keeping at least 0.5 metres away from the kerb edge — and further where it is safer to do so.
 Groups of cyclists may ride 2 abreast (Rule 66) — particularly safer when riding in larger groups or with children — but should be aware of drivers behind and allow them to overtake when safe.
-(DfT's 29 January 2022 press release referenced these as Rules 67 and 213 under the pre-update numbering.)
+(DfT's 29 January 2022 press release grouped this with Rule 67 on passing parked vehicles and Rule 213, which states the same positioning guidance from the driver's side.)

 5. Overtaking people cycling or on horseback — Rule 163